Plan: Is college the right choice for me?

 Most importantly:

-• Complete the FAFSA after Oct.
-1 each year, beginning with your senior year of high school.
+• Complete the FAFSA as soon as it becomes available each year, beginning with your senior year of high school.
 Remember, you'll need to submit the FAFSA each year of college in order to stay eligible for federal financial aid.

 • The first letter in FAFSA stands for FREE.
 Never pay to complete the application.